-H. Details of total fees paid to Statutory Auditors
+Details of total fees paid to Statutory Auditors a.
+Fees paid to Statutory Auditors of the Company:

 M/s.
 Suresh Surana & Associates LLP (Firm Registration No. 121750W/W-100010) has been appointed as one of the Joint Statutory Auditor of the Company with effect from July 29, 2022 for a term of 3 consecutive years to hold office from the conclusion of the 75th AGM of the Company held in the calendar year 2022 until the conclusion of the 78th AGM of the Company to be held in the calendar year 2025 and Bagaria & Co LLP (Firm Registration No. 113447W/W-100019) has been appointed as the other Joint Statutory Auditor of the Company with effect from December 11, 2022 for a term of 3 consecutive years to hold until the conclusion of the 78th AGM of the Company to be held in the calendar year 2025.